MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/enterprise-scale-landing-zone.md

 ---
-title: Introduction to Azure Arc-enabled servers landing zone accelerator for hybrid and multicloud
+title: Introduction to Azure Arc landing zone accelerator for hybrid and multicloud
-description: Learn how Azure Arc-enabled servers can accelerate adoption of hybrid or multicloud architectures.
+description: Learn how Azure Arc can accelerate adoption of hybrid or multicloud architectures.
 author: likamrat
 ms.author: doalle
-ms.date: 03/01/2021
+ms.date: 03/21/2021
 ms.topic: conceptual
 ms.service: cloud-adoption-framework
 ms.subservice: scenario
 ms.custom: think-tank, e2e-hybrid
 ---

-# Introduction to Azure Arc-enabled servers landing zone accelerator for hybrid and multicloud
+# Introduction to Azure Arc landing zone accelerator for hybrid and multicloud

 Enterprises are currently building and running applications across various ecosystems that can be on-premises, in multiple public clouds, and on the edge.
 On these distributed environments, it's critical to ensure compliance and find an effective way to manage servers, applications, and data at scale, while maintaining agility.

-[Enterprise-scale landing zone provides a specific architectural approach](/azure/cloud-adoption-framework/ready/landing-zone/), reference architecture, and reference implementations to help prepare your landing zones for mission-critical technology platforms and supported workloads.
+[Azure landing zone provides a specific architectural approach](/azure/cloud-adoption-framework/ready/landing-zone/), reference architecture, and reference implementations to help prepare your landing zones for mission-critical technology platforms and supported workloads.

 [ ![Diagram that shows a landing zone design.](./media/landing-zone-design-revised.png)](./media/landing-zone-design-revised.png#lightbox)

-Enterprise-scale was built with hybrid and multicloud in mind.
+Azure landing zone was built with hybrid and multicloud in mind.
 Supporting hybrid and multicloud requires two simple additions to the reference architecture:

 - Hybrid and multicloud connectivity: understand key network design considerations and recommendations when working with Azure Arc.
 - Unified operations: include Azure Arc-enabled resources to extend governance and operations support with consistent tooling.

-## Why hybrid?
+### Why hybrid?

 As organizations look to adopt modern cloud services and the benefits they bring, there will be an inevitable period of parallel-running, alongside the legacy on-premises infrastructure.